Security Tips To Protect Your Business

 Regularly backup the data on all computers.
 Critical documents, databases, financial files, and human resource information should be backed up automatically on a daily or weekly basis.
-Store the copies either off-site or in the cloud, or a combination of the 2.
+Store the copies either off-site or in the cloud, or a combination of both.

 Protect Payment Information

 If you store customer payment information, a standard firewall isn’t enough to keep the data secure and ensure you’re compliant with federal and state regulations.
-Work with financial institutions to ensure that they’re using trusted tools and anti-fraud services.
+Work with your financial institutions to ensure that you’re using trusted tools and anti-fraud services.

 Limit Authorization Authority

 Employees should only be given access to the specific data and systems that they need to do their jobs.
 Only a select few should be able to install software without permission.
 Financial data, passwords, and sensitive information shouldn’t be available to everyone.